ckb-js/ckb-sdk-js/README.md

 ## Before everything

-This project will never generate any private keys for users for safety sake.

-The `openssl` is the only choice we make to generate a private key:
+Due to safety concern, the SDK won’t generate private keys for you.
+You can use `openssl` to generate a private key:

 ```sh
 $ openssl rand 32 -hex